sigmaister/copy_CollapsOS/tools/emul/README.md

 because so far, I don't see the advantage of emulation versus running code on the real thing.

+By default, the shell initialized itself with a CFS device containing the contents of `cfsin/` at launch (it's packed on the fly).
+You can specify an alternate CFS device file (it has to be packaed already) through the `-f` flag.

+By default, the shell runs interactively, but you can also pipe contents through stdin instead.
+The contents will be interpreted exactly as if you had typed it yourself and the result will be spit in stdout (it includes your typed in contents because the Collapse OS console echoes back every character that is sent to it.).
+This feature is useful for automated tests in `tools/tests/shell`.

 ## zasm

 `zasm/zasm` is `apps/zasm` wrapped in an emulator.
 It is quite central to the